 This is a question that we hear a lot.
-Our prospects haven’t heard the term before and our existing customers need it redefined.
+Our prospects haven’t heard the term before and our existing clients need it redefined.
 It’s no surprise that these questions come up….
 Centralized Services are nearly invisible.
 Like most things in IT, if they are working great then you will barely notice them.

 So, what are they?